-- Workstations running Windows 2000/XP, 2003, Vista/7/8, 2008, MAC OS9 or later, Linux, UNIX or other platforms are compatible with TCP/IP protocols. - Workstation is installed with Ethernet NIC (Network Interface Card). - Ethernet Port connection - Network cables -- Use standard network (UTP) cables with RJ45 connectors. - The above Workstation is installed with Web browser and Java runtime environment plug-in.
+- Workstations running Windows 2000/XP, 2003, Vista/7/8, 2008, MAC OS9 or later, Linux, UNIX or other platforms are compatible with TCP/IP protocols. - Workstation is installed with Ethernet NIC (Network Interface Card). - Serial Port connect (Terminal) - The above PC comes with COM Port (DB9/RS-232) or USB-to-RS-232 converter - Ethernet Port connection - Network cables -- Use standard network (UTP) cables with RJ45 connectors. - The above Workstation is installed with Web browser and Java runtime environment plug-in.

-It is recommended to use Internet Explore 8.0 or above to access Managed Switch.
+It is recommended to use Google Chrome or above to access Industrial Managed Switch.